To learn more about the economics of climate change mitigation, and the rising costs of inaction, check out my other article.

 There are some suspected positive feedback loops that could represent dangerous “tipping points” because of the sudden and disruptive change they could potentially cause.
 One of these, mentioned in the link on feedback loops, is the possibility that as arctic permafrost melts, it could release into the atmosphere an enormous amount of dissolved carbon dioxide and methane that’s trapped as bubbles in the ice.
 Such a large dose of GHGs into the air would theoretically accelerate other feedback loops.

-Another major risk is posed by disruption to thermohaline circulation.
+Another major risk is posed by disruption to thermohaline circulation (see video below).
 This effect, which has to do with the ocean’s heat and salt content, drives ocean currents like the Gulf Stream, which dictates weather and climate for Europe.
-As the video in the link illustrates, it’s possible that if global warming caused enough of the Greenland ice sheet to melt, it would dilute the northern Atlantic Ocean, reduce its salt concentration, and could potentially slow or even halt the Gulf Stream.
-Without that, the European climate would become much colder.
+As the video illustrates, it’s possible that if global warming caused enough of the Greenland ice sheet to melt, it would dilute the northern Atlantic Ocean, reduce its salt concentration, and could potentially slow or even halt the Gulf Stream.
+In addition, melting ice bergs would cool the ocean for the same reason that ice cubes cool down your soda pop.
+Since the temperature of ocean currents influence regional climates, these effects would cause the European climate would become much colder.

 The most important thing to understand when it comes to the question of “What should we do?” is that the way many people answer that question is determined at least as much by their personal ideological bent as it is by their understanding (or lack thereof) of the relevant science.